coil-kt/coil/coil-compose-singleton/README.md

 implementation("io.coil-kt:coil-compose:1.3.0")
 ```

-To load an image in Jetpack Compose, use the `rememberImagePainter` function:
+Then use the `rememberImagePainter` function to create an `ImagePainter`:

 ```kotlin
 // Basic usage